How Will You Pay Your Medical Expenses After a North Carolina Auto Accident?

 Seeking Compensation From the At-Fault Driver

-Legally, whomever is responsible for the auto accident is also responsible for your medical expenses.
+Legally, whoever is responsible for the auto accident is also responsible for your medical expenses.
 This involves establishing who is legally at fault for the accident that occurred.
 You can do this with police reports and investigators.
 An attorney can often assist you in establishing fault after an accident.
-However, even once you’ve determined who the at fault driver is, that person will likely not have the financial resources to pay for your medical expenses.
+However, even once you’ve determined who the at-fault driver is, that person will likely not have the financial resources to pay for your medical expenses.
 Here, we can see why North Carolina drivers are also legally required to carry auto insurance coverage.

-The Auto Insurance Policy of the At Fault Driver
+The Auto Insurance Policy of the At-Fault Driver

 Every driver in North Carolina is required to carry a minimum amount of auto insurance coverage in case they ever cause an auto accident.
 There are minimum levels of liability insurance required.
 Drivers must have at least $30,000 of coverage for bodily injury liability per person and per accident.
 Drivers must also have at least $60,000 of coverage for total bodily insurance liability per accident.
 Finally, drivers must have at least $25,000 of coverage for property damage liability per accident.
 Each driver also has the option of purchasing additional coverage in each of these areas.
 Furthermore, each driver has the option of carrying uninsured/underinsured motorist coverage to ensure that their expenses are covered.